FABallemand/ezGPX/notes.md

 - Update docstring (style + content [description from xsd])
 - Add units to docstrings
 - Set precisions during parsing
-- Add meridia, plot with basemap
+- Add meridian plot with basemap
+- Add support for emojis in plots
+- Remove unused projection stuff
+- Update to dataframe and to csv methods